Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 Allows a dialogue to have a name tag and/or a large avatar made of text.

 ![](/screenshots/dialogue_ntla_plugin.png)

 ![](/screenshots/dialogue_ntla_plugin2.png)

+## Actor Set Collision Box Plugin
+Sets the collision box of an actor without having to change spritesheets.

+## Change Scene With No Fade (Glitchy) Plugin
+Changes the scene without fading, causing glitchy effects usually.

 ## Installation
 Add the `plugins` folder into your project.